SAP-samples/teched2022-XP260/exercises/ex3/README.md

-# Exercise 2 - Protect access to the SAP BTP Cockpit with multi-factor-authentication
+# Exercise 3 - Security Recommendations regarding user access and authentication

 In the previous exercise, you saw how to use a custom identity provider instead of SAP ID Service to authenticate users that access the SAP BTP Cockpit.
 One benefit of this integration is that you can now implement your company's multi-factor authentication (MFA) approach for users accessing the cockpit.